 Archive & Collections

-Artworks that are not selected for the collection will first be offered back to the artist [or their estate] who generously donated the work during their time at Open Studio.
+Artworks that were not selected for the collection will first be offered back to the artist [or their estate] who generously donated the work during their time at Open Studio.
 In select cases, prints may be transitioned into Open Studio’s Sales Program, in agreement with the artist.

-In 2021, a Collections Management and Development Policy framework and a Collection Care Policy framework were created with McKenzie Art Projects to lay out the guiding principles for the Open Studio Collection moving forward.
-At the end of 2021, thanks to a grant from the Ontario Trillium Foundation, Open Studio was able to hire a full-time archivist for six months, and in 2022 the project to select artworks for the final collection began.
+In 2021, a Collections Management and Development Policy framework and a Collection Care Policy framework were created with McKenzie Art Projects to set out the guiding principles for the Open Studio Collection moving forward.
+At the end of 2021, thanks to a grant from the Ontario Trillium Foundation, Open Studio was able to hire a full-time archivist to assist with the deaccessioning process and to catalogue the new collection.